ehamberg/gtdguide/src/lyagtd.markdown

 <div class="fullwidth">
   <img alt="workflow" src="/gtd/images/workflow.svg">
   <p class="caption">
-  The GTD work flow: open loops are collected in the @@in@@ list, processed, and if it's an action it's done immediately, deferred, or delegated.
-If the item being processed require more than one action it's recorded in the @@projects@@ list as well.</p>
+  The GTD workflow: open loops are collected in the @@in@@ list, processed, and---if it's an action---it's done immediately, deferred, or delegated.
+If the item being processed require more than one action it's recorded in the
+  @@projects@@ list as well.</p>
 </div>

 # The "@@next actions@@" list

 So what's the @@next actions@@ list?
 Well, uh... a list of your next actions, obviously.
-Another name for these actions is "as-soon-as-possible actions"---it is simply those things from which you will pick out what to work on when you are not watching funny cat videos on Youtube or playing *Candy Crush Saga*.
+Another name for these actions is "as-soon-as-possible actions"---it is simply those things from which you will pick what to work on when you are not watching funny cat videos on YouTube or playing *Candy Crush Saga*.

 # The "@@waiting for@@" list